I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_base_stations_info.md

 The size, in bytes, used for the buffer containing the TDSCDMA serving cell info, which is formatted as <a href="..\wwan\ns-wwan-_wwan_tdscdma_serving_cell_info.md">WWAN_TDSCDMA_SERVING_CELL_INFO</a>.

+`LTEServingCellOffset`

+The offset in bytes, calculated from the beginning of this structure, to the buffer containing the LTE serving cell information.
+This member can be NULL when the technology of serving cell is not LTE.

+`LTEServingCellSize`

+The size, in bytes, used for the buffer containing the LTE serving cell info, which is formatted as <a href="..\wwan\ns-wwan-_wwan_lte_serving_cell_info.md">WWAN_LTE_SERVING_CELL_INFO</a>.

+`GSMNmrOffset`

+The offset in bytes, calculated from the beginning of this structure, to the buffer containing the GSM network measurement report.
+This member can be NULL when no GSM neighboring network is returned in the measurement report.

+`GSMNmrSize`

+The size, in bytes, of the buffer containing the GSM network measurement report (NMR), which is formatted as <a href="..\wwan\ns-wwan-_wwan_gsm_nmr.md">WWAN_GSM_NMR</a>.

 `UMTSMrlOffset`

 The offset in bytes, calculated from the beginning of this structure, to the buffer containing UMTS measured results list.
 This member can be NULL when no UMTS neighboring network is returned in the measurement report.